How to create XSL transformations (XSLT)

 Example 1: New record creation

-The following XSLT code creates one new element (record) named Task and uses three different platform’s custom functions (AS) to:
+The following XSLT code creates one new element (record) named Task and uses four different platform’s custom functions (AS) to:

 1. Generate a new Id (GUID)